nicbeu/Mixbus-TouchOSC-Layout/README.md

-# Mixbus Remote Layout for TouchOSC
+# Mixbus Mixer Remote Layout for TouchOSC

 This is a layout file for the old TouchOSC Mk1 app.
 It consists of five panels mainly to control the mixer functionality of Harrison's Mixbus.